DiarmuidHenry/Project-01/readme.md

 Icons with links to social media were done with colours contrasting to the background to make them stand out.
 Links to other pages on the website are underlined when you hover over with a mouse, and are in bold when that is the current page, to emphasise that it is the current location.
 Links (in text) to external websites are done in bold, and are underlined when you hover over them.
-I also avoided single word hyperlinks to make them more obvious, and thereby approve accessibility.
+I also avoided single word hyperlinks to make them more obvious (a result from [WAVE](#technology--resources) analysis), and thereby approve accessibility.

-### Pages /& Features
+### Pages \& Features
 **Home**

 ![Homepage 01](./documents/readme-images/features-01.webp)